 - Auxiliary and supplementary installations in industrial plants will be depreciated together with the building and constructions group (10% depreciation if expected operating time is less than 20 years).
 In addition, constructions for transfer and distribution of energy, and electronic equipment, used in other business activities than power generation will be depreciated at 5%.

 - The applicable rate is 10% if, from the date of its erection, the structure has an economic life of 20 years or less.

-New Norwegian tax regulations for accelerated depreciation of wind power plants have been adopted.
-According to the new rules, the main assets in wind power plants acquired between 19 June 2015 and 31 December 2020 can be depreciated on a linear basis over five years, provided that the project did not commence prior to 19 June 2015.
+Norwegian tax regulations allow for accelerated depreciation of wind power plants.
+According to the rules, the main assets in wind power plants acquired between 19 June 2015 and 31 December 2020 can be depreciated on a linear basis over five years, provided that the project did not commence prior to 19 June 2015.